Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_9.md

 ros2 topic echo (topic name)
 ```

-this creates the subscriber on the terminal itslef to ensure that the data is publishing succesfully
+this creates the subscriber on the terminal itself to ensure that the data is publishing successfully
 ```
 ros2 topic hz (topic name)
 ```